 The Cost Share Commitment is calculated by one of the following Units of Measure:

-Both the Cost Share Commitment and Contributions must be recorded in the appropriate UW systems.
-There are three systems used for Cost Share:
+Both the Cost Share Commitments and Contributions must be recorded in the official system of record for the UW, which is Workday.

 Types of Cost Share